GopikasreeR/Smart_cooktop/README.md

 # Smart Cooktop: IoT-Enabled Automated Kitchen

 An **IoT-enabled cooktop prototype** designed to enhance kitchen **safety, efficiency, and precision** through real-time monitoring and automation.
-Developed as part of the **Microprocessors and Microcontrollers course at VIT Chennai**, this project showcases the practical integration of **embedded systems, IoT, and sensors** in modern culinary applications.
+This project showcases the practical integration of **embedded systems, IoT, and sensors** in modern culinary applications.

 ---